 Carriers try to preserve high official tariffs for premium services — be it domestic or international routes.
-Rather than cut prices themselves, they sell off surplus inventory that wouldn’t otherwise be purchased via third-party channels.
+Rather than cut prices themselves, they use wholesalers to sell off surplus inventory that wouldn’t otherwise be purchased.
 Passengers can save up to 50 percent on a business class flight if buying consolidated tickets.

 So, carriers use consolidators to trade excess seats at steep discounts — without disrupting official fares.
 This scheme works for regularly scheduled flights but never involves charter operators who are less dependable in their solutions than regular airlines.